chrultrabook/docs/docs/csdriver.md

 ### Step 9:

-Unsubscribe from the Patreon so you don't get charged double.
+**Unsubscribe from the Patreon** so you **don't get charged double.**
 <img src="https://raw.githubusercontent.com/chrultrabook/docs/main/assets/csdriver/step7.png">

 {: .warning }
-If you do not unsubscribe, you will get charged again next month.
+If you do not unsubscribe from the Patreon, you will get charged again next month.

 --------